Sw4mpf0x/ludus-k8s/README.md

 Deploy a single or folder full of kubernetes manifests with the `kubectl_apply_path` variable.
 These must be places in the `files` folder of this repository, so you will need to clone it and use `ludus ansible roles add -d ./ludus-k8s` to install the role in Ludus.
 You will need to re-add it anytime changes are made to the role, including modifications to the `files` folder.

+After your range is running, you can use `kubectl` on the front node to interact with the cluster.
+Note that you need to run `kubectl` with `sudo`.

 The following will use the `files/pods.yaml` file:

 ```yaml